A short story about how to create your first Intellij IDEA plugin.

 How it started

 I was at Spring I/O 2026 in Barcelona and during a break, I ended up in a conversation with a JetBrains representative who was demoing one of their new plugins — I believe it was a Spring debugger integration.
 I’d been using IntelliJ for years, but I’d never really looked into what it takes to build a plugin for it.
 That conversation sparked a curiosity that followed me home.
+I decided to dive in and create a plugin myself.

 The idea came from a colleague at work.
 He had built a Gradle plugin that collected test execution data and generated a Gantt chart using the Mermaid library.
 It was genuinely handy for visualizing whether your tests were actually running in parallel or queuing up one by one.